njsmith/zs/doc/format.rst

 * Level (``u8``): A single byte encoding the "level" of this block.
 Data blocks are level 0.
 Index blocks can have any level between 1 and 63 (inclusive).
-Other levels are reserved for future backwards-compatible extensions; compliant readers must silently ignore any block with its level field set to 64 or higher.
+Other levels are reserved for future backwards-compatible extensions; compliant readers MUST silently ignore any block with its level field set to 64 or higher.

 * Compressed payload (arbitrary data): The rest of the block after the